XUKEREN/phd-pipeline/data_visualization/heatmap/README.md

 # Correlation heatmap

-This is a script to show the Pearson correlation coefficients of self-reported smoking variables.
+This is a script to create a correlation heatmap to show the Pearson correlation coefficients of self-reported smoking variables.

 - Study publication: [link](https://aacrjournals.org/cebp/article/30/8/1517/671018/Epigenetic-Biomarkers-of-Prenatal-Tobacco-Smoke)
 - Script: [link](./corr_heatmap.r)